Lucas Bouk: Career

 Before coming out, Bouk sang a series of cabaret evenings featuring famous songs for female characters, by Stephen Sondheim, Kurt Weill, Jason Robert Brown, George Gershwin, Cole Porter, and Rodgers & Hammerstein, to "become comfortable inhabiting female characters onstage that I might be able to feel more confident in my body in my actual life".
 Later he focused on female opera characters, “trapped by circumstance, society and gender”.

-In May 2018, as part of New York's 2018 Opera Fest, he came out publicly as a trans man in a new opera, Tabula Rasa, a jazz-inspired work presented by the Cantanti Project, from gay composer Felix Jarrar and librettist Brittany Goodwin.
+In May 2018, as part of New York's 2018 Opera Fest, he came out publicly as a trans man in a new opera, Tabula Rasa, a jazz-inspired work presented by the Cantanti Project, with music by gay composer Felix Jarrar and libretto by Bea Goodwin.
 The role of dadaist Tristan Tzara was created for Bouk so he could "publicly express [his] new gender identity".
 It was Bouk's first male role since coming out.

-In November 2018, Bouk and director Bea Goodwin presented “Mr. Liz Cabaret: Living in the In Between“, a coming of age story and cabaret about Bouk’s coming out process, at Alchemical Studio Lab.
+In November 2018, Bouk and Goodwin presented “Mr. Liz Cabaret: Living in the In Between," a coming of age story and cabaret about Bouk’s coming out process, at Alchemical Studio Lab.
 For the one-man show they used his journal entries, photos, paintings, and memories.
 It includes painful episodes of being misgendered.
 The show returned in February 2019 at New York City’s The Tank.

-Following his one-man show, he did the transgender-themed “As One” at Alamo City Opera.
-“As One” is a newer opera which has already been performed around the world, telling the story with two characters, Hannah Before and Hannah After, who share insights into the transitioning experience.
+Following his one-man show, he did the transgender-themed As One at Alamo City Opera.
+As One is a newer opera which has already been performed around the world, telling the story with two characters, Hannah Before and Hannah After, who share insights into the transitioning experience.
 Bouk portrayed Hannah After.

-He then did Giacomo Puccini’s “Suor Angelica” and “Gianni Schicchi,” at St. Petersburg Opera.
-In May/June 2019 he reprised his role in “As One” at Merkin Concert Hall for American Opera Projects and New York City Opera.
+He then performed in Giacomo Puccini’s Suor Angelica and Gianni Schicchi at St. Petersburg Opera.
+In May/June 2019 he reprised his role as Hannah Before in As One at Merkin Concert Hall for American Opera Projects and New York City Opera.

 In June 2019, Bouk played a featured character in Stonewall, an opera about the 1969 Stonewall riots which had its world premiere in conjunction with Stonewall 50 – WorldPride NYC 2019.
 Stonewall was commissioned by New York City Opera (NYCO), and features music by Iain Bell, a libretto by Mark Campbell, and direction by Leonard Foglia.
 Stonewall is the first opera to feature a transgender character written for a transgender singer.
 Bouk portrays Sarah, a trans woman celebrating the first anniversary of her transitioning.

+Since August 2021, he has been performing as a baritone, including roles such as Masetto and Leporello in Don Giovanni, Schaunard in La bohème, Count Almaviva in Le Nozze di Figaro, and Papageno in Die Zauberflöte.
+He also played the role of Hannah Before in As One in 2022 and 2023, making him the first person to portray both Hannah Before and Hannah After in As One.